Overv/vramfs/README.md

 First, install the OpenCL driver for your graphics card and verify that it's recognized as an OpenCL device by running `clinfo`.
 Then install the `libfuse3-dev` package or build it from source.
-You will also need `pkg-config` and OpenCL development files, (`opencl-dev` package or equivalent), with version 1.2 of the OpenCL headers at least.
+You will also need `pkg-config` and OpenCL development files, (`opencl-dev`, `opencl-clhpp-headers` package or equivalent), with version 1.2 of the OpenCL headers at least.

 Just run `make` to build `vramfs`.